Brick Chips for Landscaping Can Boost Your Curb Appeal

 Should you landscape before selling your home?

-First, you need to determine if your curb appeal has to be improved and if it’s worth the investment to do it.
+First, you need to determine if your curb appeal needs to be improved and if it’s worth the investment.
 If your yard stands out because it looks like an overgrown jungle, then you’ll definitely need to do some work.
-However, if it already looks well maintained and presentable, then buyers will feel welcomed and want to see more.
+However, if it already looks well-maintained and presentable, then buyers will feel welcomed and want to see more.

 “If it’s in their budget, I would always recommend that [sellers] create something that shows the least amount of maintenance that needs to be maintained by someone buying the home,” says Gardiner.